12 Fascinating Things to do in Dawson City

 Diamond Tooth Gertie’s Gambling Hall, Canada’s oldest casino, has casino games as well as Cancan shows and is a fun way to step back in time!
 Operating since 1971, the building itself was built in 1901 and renovated to take guests back to gold rush days.
 They also have a full bar with local beer and a long list of Klondike themed cocktails.

-Learn about Gold Mining at Gold Dredge #4
+Gold Dredge #4

 Hike or Drive to the Incredible View at Midnight Dome

-View north (away from town) from the summit of Midnight Dome
+View north (away from town) from the summit of Midnight Dome with the Yukon River in the background (that’s me driving!)

 Expansive views of Dawson City as well as the surrounding landscape and the mighty Yukon River abound at the summit of Midnight Dome.